cspablocortez/Arrow/pages/devlog.md

 ## 2024-09-05

+(08:04) Should disable posts since links are currently broken.

 (07:49) Can't forget to add support for other github pages projects.
 That way it's easy to spin more Arrow-built projects.